mapuantech/mapuantech.github.io/_posts/2016-29-02-second-mapuan-tech-startup-meetup.markdown

 Everybody's welcome!
 Cheers!

-Also join to our facebook and slack group.
-Where you can chat, share, and talk to the commnuity.
+Also join our facebook and slack group where you can share your thoughts and talk to the community.
 [Facebook](https://www.facebook.com/groups/225295784331139) and [slack.mapuan.tech](http://slack.mapuan.tech)